about

 Hello!
 My name is Michael Moroz and I’m glad you’ve stumbled upon my overly simplistic (yet amusingly plain) website.

 I’m currently working as a postgraduate researcher in the Department of Psychology at Yale University with Dr. Randolph Helfrich, M.D., Ph.D., where I research cognitive control and memory in humans using non-invasive (scalp EEG, MEG) and invasive (intracranial EEG) methods.
-Prior to my employment at Yale, I worked in the Department of Psychology at the University of Chicago with Dr. Jai Yu, Ph.D., where I researched unconscious behavioural responding in humans.
+Prior to my employment at Yale, I worked in the Department of Psychology at the University of Chicago with Dr. Jai Yu, Ph.D., where I researched behavioural reciprocity in humans.

 I’m originally from Edmonton, Alberta, Canada (yes it’s very cold) and am a diehard Edmonton Oilers fan.
 I am of Ukrainian- and English descent, and come from a long line of canola farmers from the very small town of Smoky Lake, Alberta (approximately an hour and a half drive northeast of Edmonton).
 I love listening to country music (Morgan Wallen, Bailey Zimmerman, and Florida Georgia Line are my absolute favourites), and really enjoy rural life.

 I hold dual B.Sc. degrees, one in Psychology, and the other in Political Science, from Arizona State University.
 I completed my M.A. at the University of Chicago under the mentorship of Dr. Jai Yu.
 I have general research interests in cognitive neuroscience, particularly neuroplasticity, cognitive control, and memory.
-I have secondary research interests in statistics and computational modeling, specifically analysis of fit, neural network modeling, and multiple/logistic regression.

 If you ever want to discuss science, geography, or life in general, please send me an email! michael.moroz@yale.edu